adiabatic/king-kong/README.md

   - – (en dash)
   - — (em dash)
 - The punctuation from ⇧1 (!) to ⇧7 (&) has been moved down and to the right, and are on the shifted Z through M keys.
-- .Llan and .Loch are ⌥L and ⌥X, respectively. .Ax and .Exam are on ⌥Q and ⌥1.
+- ·Llan and ·Loch are ⌥L and ⌥X, respectively. ·Ax and ·Exam are on ⌥Q and ⌥1.

 ## Installation instructions (macOS)

+Zeroth, you’ll want to figure out if you want to install just the `.keylayout` file or the bundle.

+The bundle:

+- has a cool distinctive icon (instead of the stock keyboard icon)
+- makes a white-on-blue “A” icon show up sometimes when you go to type in a text box (not unlike when you start Dictation and a white-on-blue microphone icon shows up)

+The raw .keylayout has neither of these things.

+To actually install either the `.keylayout` file or the bundle:

 1. [Download a zipfile][zip] of the repository and double-click on it to extract it.
-1. Open another Finder window.
+2. Open another Finder window.
-1. from the Go menu, select `Go to Folder… (⇧⌘G)`
+3. from the Go menu, select `Go to Folder… (⇧⌘G)`
-1. Type `~/Library` and press Enter.
+4. Type `~/Library` and press Enter.
-1. Create a new folder called `Keyboard Layouts` if one doesn’t exist already.
+5. Create a new folder called `Keyboard Layouts` if one doesn’t exist already.

+And either…

+6. Copy `King Kong.keylayout` to the `Keyboard Layouts` folder in `~/Library/`.

+or…

-1. Copy King Kong.keylayout to the `Keyboard Layouts` folder in `~/Library`.
+6. Copy `King Kong.bundle` to the `Keyboard Layouts` folder in `~/Library/`.

 (if you’d like, you can also install King Kong in /Library/Keyboard Layouts, where it’ll be available to all users.)